 Industrial Media Converters

-Case Communications media converters are Industrial grade converters operating from -40C to +75C, and allowing 1 or 2 Copper ports to operate at rates up to 1Gbps over Fibre.
+Case Communications media converters are Industrial grade media converters operating from -40C to +75C, and allowing 1 or 2 Copper ports to operate at rates up to 1Gbps over Fibre.
 The Fibre ports are provided by SFP’s (Short Form Pluggables) meaning the converters can be used over any kind of fibre and over any distance.
+In simple terms it provide a media converter fibre to ethernet.

 Link Loss Forwarding ensures high availability by disabling both bridged interfaces if one interface fails.
 Any failure along the signal link is passed through and can be seen by attached devices.